kynx/v8js-handlebars/README.md

 # v8js-handlebars

-A thin wrapper around the [Handlebars](http://handlebarsjs.com) javascript library, utilising the [V8Js](https://github.com/phpv8/v8js) extension to compile and render templates from PHP with Googles V8 javascript engine.
+A thin wrapper around the [Handlebars](http://handlebarsjs.com) javascript library, utilising the [V8Js](https://github.com/phpv8/v8js) extension to compile and render templates from PHP with Google's V8 javascript engine.

 ## Features

 * Pre-compile templates for fast rendering
+* Feature complete: if it works in handlebarsjs, it works in PHP
 * Use the same javascript helpers client-side as on the server
-* Use existing PHP code for helpers server-side
+* Use existing PHP code for helpers server-side (if you have to)
 * Faithfully mirrors the handlebars [API](http://handlebarsjs.com/reference.html): less stuff to learn

+Use it as a renderer for your templating system or to compile templates as part of your asset pipeline.

 ## Quickstart